 - Maximum lifetime custodial sentences for Causing death by dangerous driving and Causing death by careless driving whilst under the influence

 - Mandatory minimum two year driving ban for all causing death by driving offences

 - New causing serious injury by careless driving

 - Home Office consulted over the need for exemptions for police drivers from careless and dangerous driving

 - DfT is now consulting over new causing death/serious injury by cycling.

 What RoadPeace wants

 We need a review of legal definitions, charging standards and recognition of road death and injury

-- Review of careless and dangerous driving legal definition and charging standards to ensure these are fit for purpose and compliments government’s commitment to promoting active travel
+- Review of careless and dangerous driving legal definitions and charging standards to ensure these are fit for purpose and compliments the government’s commitment to promoting active travel

 - Recognition of road death and injury in road traffic offences, particularly with leaving the scene